 Stamp Duty or Land Tax (only applicable to purchase transactions)

-Stamp Duty Land Tax (SDLT) is a government tax based on the value of the property to be purchases and your property ownership history.
+Stamp Duty Land Tax (SDLT) is a government tax based on the value of the property to be purchased and the purchasers property ownership history.

 You can calculate the amount you will need to pay by using the HMRC calculator https://www.tax.service.gov.uk/calculate-stamp-duty-land-tax/#/intro or if the property is located in Wales https://beta.gov.wales/land-transaction-tax-calculator

-Our Fixed Fee quotations include our costs, disbursements and stamp duty and should provide a clear understanding of the total cost of a purchase transaction and the full funds you will need to complete the transaction.
+Our Fixed Fee quotations include our costs, disbursements and stamp duty and should provide a clear understanding of the total cost of a purchase transaction as well as the full funds you will need to complete the transaction.

 Additional information – Property sales